Beyond Correlation: A Practical Introduction to Causal Inference in Observational Social Psychology

 We will:

-• Unveil a causal workflow that starts with asking a clearly formulated causal question.
+• Demonstrate a causal workflow that starts with asking a clearly formulated causal question.

 • Only after stating our questions and assumptions do we turn to the data and their analysis.
 By the end of the workshop, you will conduct an analysis using doubly robust machine learning – which has many advantages over standard estimators.